 TRIO ORBIT (Greece) 3/10 pm 5 pm Reformed Church, Riga October 15, 2017 at The international chamber music project Trio Orbit will be invited to give a concert at 5 pm at the Riga Reformed Church, with Panagiotis Andreoglou (Greece, accordion), Gundega Šmite (Latvia, piano) and Dimitris Maronidis (Greece, electronics).
 The concert program is created by combining outstanding electro-acoustic works for piano, accordion, and electronics.
 It will cover compositions from a wide historical range, ranging from the first historically dated composition for piano and electronics – the work of American electronic music pioneer Mario Davidovsky – Synchronisms – to the most recent works by Greek composers Panayotis Kokoras and Dimitris Maronidis.

 Program of the concert

 João Pedro Oliviera L’accordeon du diable (2006)

 Orbits for piano and tape is performed in Bologna, Italy by Calogero Di Liberto (electronics diffused by Roberto Salvati).
 The performance takes place as a result of the piece winning the First Liszt Price in 2016.

 Review on press

-Orbits for piano and tape is going to be presented at Thessaloniki in a concert organised by Contemporary Music Lab of Aristotle University of Thessaloniki, in collaboration with the Onassis Cultural Centre.
+Orbits for piano and tape is going to be presented at Thessaloniki in a concert organized by Contemporary Music Lab of the Aristotle University of Thessaloniki, in collaboration with the Onassis Cultural Centre.